 Snap frozen Bottle Squid available in small pack, 1Kg pack size and Squid heads.

-Check Paul Burt’s Video below on how to rig up frozen Squid bait
+Check Paul Burt’s Videos below on how to rig up frozen Squid bait

 For Plenty more of Burty’s tip’s click here

 For more great tips check out this article from http://www.fishingmonthly.com.au/ they explain a few different ways of rigging up your frozen Squid bait